 Leipzig has good rail connections with other German cities.

 Hotels in Leipzig, Germany

-Search for rooms and hotels in Leipzig via Booking.com:
+Search for accommodation and hotels in Leipzig via Booking.com:

 Interested in visiting Leipzig?
-You may enjoy these books about Leipzig, Germany and German football:
+You may enjoy these books about Leipzig, Germany and German beer:

 The Gasthaus & Gosebrauerei Bayerischer Bahnhof (Bayerischer Platz 1, Leipzig; tel. +49 (0) 341 1245760) is both a brewery and a pub-restaurant with a beer garden.